 Under Message Add-ons, you have the option to have Klaviyo automatically include an organization prefix in your message, which helps SMS subscribers know who the message came from, and opt-out language, an essential part of SMS marketing strategy.

 When creating and configuring your message, you can see what it will look like once it’s sent to a mobile device.
 As shown above, the Organization Prefix and Opt-out Language are added to the beginning and end of the message, respectively.

 In the upper right-hand corner, a tab will appear that shows the 10 most recent, qualified profiles or events that you can navigate between.
 For metric-triggered flows, this card will show the events for the flow’s trigger; e.g., for an Abandoned Cart flow, the 10 most recent Checkout Started events will show here.
 For date property flows, this screen will default to profiles with that date property set.
 If no one meets the qualifications for a flow, the tab will show a message that indicates there are no available profiles.

-As for list- and segment-triggered flows, the tab will show those added to the specified list or segment, and you can search for any profile.
-You can search for someone's name, phone number, or email address.
+As for list- and segment-triggered flows, the tab will show those added to the specified list or segment, but you can search for any profile in your account.
+You can search for someone by name, phone number, or email address.
 You can preview the message with any profile, meaning you can preview the message as someone even if that person is not in the list or segment that triggers the flow.

 Select the View details button to see more information.

 For metric-triggered flows, this dropdown will contain information related to the event that triggered the flow, including the event variables.
 Hover over any line of data and click to copy the variables to your clipboard.